Be Part of the Ultimate Safety & Compliance Community

 Readily accessible.
 Capable of being reached quickly for operation, renewal, or inspections, without requiring those to whom ready access is requisite to climb over or remove obstacles or to resort to portable ladders, chairs, etc. (See “ Accessible.” )

 Receptacle.
 A receptacle is a contact device installed at the outlet for the connection of a single attachment plug.
 A single receptacle is a single contact device with no other contact device on the same yoke.
 A multiple receptacle is a single device containing two or more receptacles.

 Receptacle outlet.
 An outlet where one or more receptacles are installed.

 Remote-control circuit.
 Any electric circuit that controls any other circuit through a relay or an equivalent device.

 Sealable equipment.
 Equipment enclosed in a case or cabinet that is provided with a means of sealing or locking so that live parts cannot be made accessible without opening the enclosure.
 The equipment may or may not be operable without opening the enclosure.

 Separately derived system.
-A premises wiring system whose power is derived from a battery, a solar photovoltaic system, or from a generator, transformer, or converter windings, and that has no direct electrical connection, including a solidly connected grounded circuit conductor, to supply conductors originating in another system.
+A premises wiring system whose power is derived from generator, transformer, or converter windings and has no direct electrical connection, including a solidly connected grounded circuit conductor, to supply conductors originating in another system.

 Service.
-The conductors and equipment for delivering electric energy from the serving utility to the wiring system of the premises served.
+The conductors and equipment for delivering energy from the electricity supply system to the wiring system of the premises served.

 Service conductors.
-The conductors from the service point to the service disconnecting means.
+The supply conductors that extend from the street main or from transformers to the service equipment of the premises supplied.

 Service drop.
 The overhead service conductors from the last pole or other aerial support to and including the splices, if any, connecting to the service-entrance conductors at the building or other structure.